turbonomic/orm/config/samples/redis-autoscaler/README.md

 ### Final Result

-And you can find the changes are applied to StatefulSet accordingly:
+Now you can find the changes are applied to StatefulSet accordingly:

 ```yaml
 % kubectl get sts -n ot-operators   redis-cluster-leader -o yaml